-- If you think that your child may have special educational needs that have not been previously identified then you should contact the school and ask to make an appointment with the Leader of Extended Learning, Debby Meadows. - We pride ourselves on building positive relationships with parents.
-We are open and honest with parents and hope that they are able to be the same with us.
+- If you think that your child may have special educational needs that have not been previously identified then you should contact the school and ask to make an appointment with the Leader of Extended Learning, Mr S Bembridge. - We pride ourselves on building positive relationships with parents.
+We are open and honest with parents and hope that they can be the same with us.